jprjr/luaflac/README.md

 For example, a `VORBIS_COMMENT` block has `num_comments` field for the number of vorbis comment entries.

-When converted from/to Lua, voris comment entries are represented as a Lua table, `num_comments` is ignored, and the length of the table is used instead.
+When converted from/to Lua, vorbis comment entries are represented as a Lua table, `num_comments` is ignored, and the length of the table is used instead.